With temperatures rising and summer currently jumping upon us, we need to know what we can do to help our pets deal with the heat.

 Let’s talk animals left in cars.
 Please don’t ever leave your pets in a car.
 During the hot summer days temperatures can soar and it can take just minutes for your pet to suffer from heat exhaustion and lead to death.
 If you ever see a pet locked in a car please be cautious.
 As tempting as it is to break a window to rescue the pet, you could face charges for the damages.
 It is best to stay by the car and call the NRMA who will make it priority 1 and come out immediately and handle the situation safely.

 Keeping your horses and livestock cool during these times may not be as easy but by providing them adequate water and shelter will help.
 Good quality food is also important.
 When food is digested it causes heat production which will contribute to the animal’s heat load, so it is important to provide animals with high quality feed to maintain nutrient intake without the excessive heat production.
 Feed early in the morning or in the evening when temperatures are not as high.

-Snakes.
+Another fun thing to come with soaring temperatures is snakes.
 Protecting your pets from snakes is highly important.
 Keeping your yard and fence line tidy and limiting places where snakes can hide is vital.
 Keep your grass mowed and bushes pruned.
 If you live in an area where snakes are common it is best to invest in snake proof fencing to help keep them out of your yard.